 - Browser add-ons and plug-ins.

 - Anti-virus and firewall suites, on the computer.

 - Modems and NAT routers, on the network.

-And as you install add-ons, and change various settings, keep track of what you change.
-Don't become tempted to sacrifice an elephant, to make your Blogger application work, later.
+And as you install add-ons, and change various settings, keep track of what you change - and be selective of what you install.
+Don't let yourself be forced to sacrifice an elephant, to make your Blogger application work, later.